trimstray/nginx-admins-handbook/doc/RULES.md

   > Choose your formatter style and setup a common config for it.
 Some rules are universal, but the most important thing is to keep a consistent NGINX code style throughout your code base:
   >
   > - use whitespaces and blank lines to arrange and separate code blocks
+  > - tabs vs spaces - more important to be consistent throughout your code than to use any specific type
-  > - use tabs for indents - they are consistent, customizable and allow mistakes to be more noticeable (unless you are a 4 space kind of guy)
+  >   - tabs are consistent, customizable and allow mistakes to be more noticeable (unless you are a 4 space kind of guy)
+  >   - a space is always one column, use it if you want your beautiful work to appear right for everyone.
   > - use comments to explain why things are done not what is done
   > - use meaningful naming conventions
   > - simple is better than complex but complex is better than complicated